chen-ye/dr-eds/README.md

 Using `startRead` and `read` commands we can extract information about RD.
 First send `startRead`, then RD will respond with a packet with same command (`startRead`) and payload similar to `00 14 a6 ce 51 00 00 00 00`.
 For now it is clear that offset 00 and 01 (0x00 0x14) holds how many blocks of information can be retrieved with `read` command.
 Then send `read` command 0x0014 times in this case.
 Packet must look like `fe 32 d1 fb 03 00 00 51 2d eb`:
 - offset 00 = `0xfe` - `prefix`
-- offset 01 = `0x32` - `xor byte` - if you use 0x32 there is no need to encode other fields, sice `xor byte` will be 0x00
+- offset 01 = `0x32` - `xor byte` - if you use 0x32 there will be no need to encode other fields, sice `xor byte` will be 0x00
 - offset 02 = `0xd1`- `key`
 - offset 03 = `0xfb` - read `command`
 - offset 04 = `0x03` - `payload length`